 This course offers students who have deficiencies an opportunity to correct and overcome them as well as a chance to learn skills and recreational activities which are adapted to their particular conditions.
 Emphasis is given to individual guidance and healthy attitude development through this course.
-Prerequisite: Permission of the Department Chair.
+This course counts for general education KI activity requirement.
+Prerequisites: Permission of the department chair.